FluentValidation/FluentValidation/docs/upgrading-to-11.md

 The deprecated methods `OnFailure` and `OnAnyFailure` have been removed.

 These were callbacks that could be used to define an action that would be called when a particular rule fails.
 These methods were deprecated in 10.x as they allowed the standard FluentValidation workflow to be bypassed, and additionally they have caused various maintenance issues since they were introduced.

+If you were previously using `OnFailure` or `OnAnyFailure` to perform custom logic after validation, we recommend using a `Custom` validator instead.

 ### Test Helper changes